mathprofdes/mathprofdes/README.md

 ### Welcome,

 One of my professional development activities during my career has been the creation of educational software, primarily for teaching college-level mathematics.
 I have uploaded a few of the more recent packages I have created, both for education and department-level administration.
-I hope that you find the packages I have shared to be useful to you.
+I have also uploaded some course materials and example code for some of the computer science courses I have instructed recently.
+I hope that you find the software packages and materials useful to you.

 #### Mathematical Applications